figurestudios/community-golem-docs/requesting/requestor-faq.md

 > You could participate in hackathons and win prize money by providing innovation, usable projects, and value to the ecosystem.
 >
 > You could win up to 2,500 GLM bi-monthly per the [CIP](https://blog.golemproject.net/community-incentives-program/) for requesting tasks.
 >
+> You could win up to 4,500 GLM monthly per the [CIP](https://blog.golemproject.net/community-incentives-program/) for creating and maintaining apps.
+>
 > You can also find and report bugs in the [Bug Bounty Competition](https://blog.golemproject.net/golem-bug-bounty-competition-yagna/) to earn up to $11,900 USD.